dalyw01/python-ai-image-recognition-a11y/README.md

 ## In Depth Setup (My Struggle!)

-This is if you are NOT familiar with Python and captures my struggle setting up this project!
+[Here](https://docs.google.com/document/d/1fLyMuJouQoCHzx3oTSnMZfqhgY2UOkaZyjvBfbJYWzA/edit?usp=sharing) is if you are NOT familiar with Python and captures my journey setting up this project!